Australia's Largest State Lifts Abortion Restrictions

 Abortion has been decriminalised in NSW.
 Sorry it took so long.— Alex Greenwich MP (@AlexGreenwich) September 26, 2019

-The pro-choice bill passes in the face of massive anti-abortion protests in New South Wales.
-In the weeks leading up to the historic vote, Australian pro-lifers organized public rallies featuring prominent conservative voices, such as former Prime Minister Tony Abbott.
+The abortion-rights bill passed in the face of massive anti-abortion protests in New South Wales.
+In the weeks leading up to the historic vote, Australian abortion opponents organized public rallies featuring prominent conservative voices, such as former Prime Minister Tony Abbott.

 "It is a license for sex-selection abortions.
 It is a license for late-term abortion," said Abbott.
 "It is effectively infanticide on demand."